ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 1. **Motor Port Output**: EV3 sends ~4.5V PWM on pins 3 (Yellow) and 4 (Green)
 2. **Relay Coil**: These signals drive a 5V relay coil
-3. **LED Power Switch**: Relay contacts connect LED circuit to battery
+3. **LED Power Switch**: Relay contacts connect the LED circuit to the battery
 4. **Result**: `motor.on()` in Python energizes relay → LEDs illuminate

 ##### Circuit Diagram